rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_sink_tests.md

 ## HDMI-CEC RDK HAL Functionality

 The HAL layers within RDK serve as a bridge between the underlying low-level SoC drivers and the higher-level RDK layers that utilize the functionality offered by these HAL functions.
 Caller will manage the discovery of logical addresses in sink devices, while HAL needs to facilitate sending and receiving the CEC commands on the network.
-Specifically concerning the CEC Module, the HAL layers facilitate the following functionalities:
+Specifically concerning the CEC Module, the HAL layers facilitate the following functionalities on sink devices:

+1. Provision to set, get, and remove the logical address
+2. Provision to get the Physical address
+3. Provision to Tx and Rx the CEC data

 ## Test scenarios

-The HAL CEC layer facilitates the transmission and reception of CEC information on the CEC bus.
+The HAL CEC layer facilitates the transmission and reception of CEC messages on the CEC bus.
 It does not handle any specific opcode commands, nor does it validate supported HAL CEC opcodes for sending or receiving.

 It is the responsibility of the caller to manage the opcodes.
 The current test cases will verify responses from connected devices for a subset of opcodes as part of the testing process.